rusinmt/Portfolio/SQL + PowerBI/readme.md

   AND
     CalendarYear < 2023 OR (CalendarYear = 2023 AND MonthNumberOfYear <= 1)
 ```
-Customers table concatenates FirstName column with LastName and assings it an alias 'FullName'.
-Creates a new column with gender information, checking the values and assinging them 'Male' if the value stated is 'M' and 'Female' for 'F'.
-Finnaly LEFT JOIN based on GeographyKey, dbo.dimgeography joins records with dbo.customer table adding g.city column with assigned alias 'CustomerCity'.

 ```sql
   c.firstname + ' ' + lastname As FullName,
   CASE c.gender WHEN 'M' THEN 'Male' WHEN 'F' Then 'Female' END AS Gender,